mozartfish/dd2477-book-recommendation-search/README.md

 In order for the java program to be able to connect to the Elasticsearch instance the credentials need to be placed in file `src/main/java/se/kth/booksearcher/data/BookEngine.java` on line 39

-Run the application like a standard gradle project
+Run the application like a standard gradle project through `src/main/kotlin/main.kt` (With Intellij, just select the main.kt and press run )

 ## How to run Webscraper
 (Elasticsearch needs to be running)